 Work by Barbara Hepworth, Henry Moore, Ralph Brown, Geoffrey Clarke, William Mitchell, Elisabeth Frink and Paul Mount were all featured.
 Out There celebrated England's fascinating yet forgotten national collection of public art.
 Many pieces have been lost, damaged, moved or even destroyed, others saved, celebrated and widely loved.

-Out There also hosts work from private collections, on public display for the first time.
-Visitors to the exhibition are also able to gain a closer look at Trevor Tennant’s 1963 architectural relief designed for the entrance hall of Welwyn Garden City’s Queen Elizabeth II Hospital, which was rescued by a resident doctor.
+Out There also hosted work from private collections, on public display for the first time.
+Visitors to the exhibition were also able to gain a closer look at Trevor Tennant’s 1963 architectural relief designed for the entrance hall of Welwyn Garden City’s Queen Elizabeth II Hospital, which was rescued by a resident doctor.
 Plus an ambitious fibre glass architectural relief by Paul Mount, which once clad a supermarket in Falmouth, and was saved from a skip by an enthusiast with a large garage.

 Historic England has been assessing post-war sculpture across England to build a better picture of the best examples of late 20th century sculptural art works.
-The exhibition coincides with the announcement of a number of new listings, and therefore protection, of public art.
+The exhibition coincided with the announcement of a number of new listings, and therefore protection, of public art.